 Outland Firebowl Gas Campfire Pits

-Outland living is one of the most popular brands for propane campfire pits and gas fire tables.
+Outland living is one of the most popular brands for portable propane fire pits and gas fire tables.
 They have several different models that share similar features.
 Let’s look at two of their most popular gas fire pits.

 *Important for areas with fire bans!
 Both of these models are CSA-approved which means they can sometimes be used even when fire bans are in place, but it’s always good to check local regulations before lighting it up.